Wendi Mae Davidson

 they refuse to give up.

 Later that day, they receive results from the search conducted on the computer confiscated from Wendy's vet clinic a month ago.
+The investigators with OSI conducted a search of Wendy's computer.

 It took some time to get that information back once that search was completed.
+They found that Wendy had looked into how bodies decompose in water.

 Coming up,

+family ties begin to crumble.
 I can't even trust my brother.

-Why would I trust him?
+Why don't I trust you?

+And the search for answers takes police underwater.
 It was held together underwater with wire running to things like tire rims, concrete blocks.

 Nearly two months after the disappearance of Mike Severance, his whereabouts remain a mystery.